rossetti/KSLBook/docs/02-Chapter2.md

 name.
 By using an import of `KSLRandom` functions the user can more conveniently call these methods.
 The following code example illustrates how to do this.

 ::: {.example #ch2ex17 name="Using KSLRandom Functions"}
-The functions require the specification of the parameters of the distribution for each invokation.
+The functions require the specification of the parameters of the distribution for each invocation.
 ```kt
 fun main() {
     val v = rUniform(10.0, 15.0) // generate a U(10, 15) value